-I highly recommend watching the engaging 20 minute movie about the local ecosystem.
-It’s offered ever half hour and well worth viewing.
+I highly recommend watching the engaging 20-minute movie about the local ecosystem.
+It’s offered every half hour and well worth viewing.

-Don’t miss the lion fish aquarium display.
-These fish are gorgeous, but unfortunate they are an invasive species wrecking havoc on the local ecosystem.
+Don’t miss the lionfish aquarium display.
+These fish are gorgeous but unfortunately, they are an invasive species to the local ecosystem.

 And, remember this is a free educational resource and isn’t an overly elaborate attraction.
 The exhibits are well done, the information is excellent and the interactive activities are interesting enough for kids to spend an hour checking it all out.

 Touring the Eco-Discover Center is also a nice break from the Key West heat, especially if you’re there during the summer months.